 Petitions for reinstatement within seven years of initial matriculation are reviewed and approved by the Fletcher Registrar.
-Students who petition to reinstate after seven years must have their petition reviewed and approved by the Committee on Student Academic Programs

-(CSAP).
-If the student's petition is received after the last CSAP meeting for the semester, the student may be required to reinstate in the following term.
-Students reinstated after seven years may be required to take additional courses to meet current degree requirements.
-In all cases, students who intend to reinstate are encouraged to contact the Fletcher Registrar as early as possible in the semester in which a petition will be submitted.
+Students who petition to reinstate after greater than seven years must have their petition reviewed and approved by the CSAP.
+If the student's petition is received after the last CSAP meeting for the semester, the student may be required to wait an additional semester for reinstatement.
+Students who reinstate after greater than seven years are required to meet the degree requirements in effect at the time of reinstatement.
+Students reinstated after greater than seven years may be required to take additional courses to meet current degree requirements.
+In all cases, are encouraged to contact the Fletcher Registrar as early as possible in advance of the semester in which they plan to enroll.